atwellke1984/RepData_PeerAssessment1/PA1_template.md

                                       nsmall = 2)
 ```

-The mean number of steps taken per day was `r mean_number_steps_per_day` and the median number of steps taken per day was `r median_number_steps_per_day`.
+The mean number of steps taken per day was 10766.19 and the median number of steps taken per day was 10765.00.
 These values are fairly similar, but with a slightly lower median value.
 This means that there is a very slight positive skew to the distribution of the data.

 ## What is the average daily activity pattern?